+Fig.XX Trend of Selected SDG-3 Indicators Before the COVID-19 Pandemic (2009-2019), Oman

 UHC has been a priority for the government of Oman since the establishment of the MOH in 1971 by classifying health care as a fundamental right for all Omani citizens and as a result, today, the population has near-universal access (both financial and geographic) access to health services8.
 Despite this success, Oman still faces challenges to achieving effective UHC.
 Over the past 40 years, primary health care8 has been extended to all the regions in Oman and remains a priority, however, there is a need to increase investment in PHC to keep up with increasing costs and demands on the existing health care system and to adapt to the demographic changes9.
 Oman has experienced and is projected to continue experiencing significant population growth with a rapidly growing aging population, which requires a shift in health services being provided.
 There is also a need to focus on preventative versus curative care, which will require additional investment in PHC as a core tenant of UHC9.
 As of 2019, IHME estimated that Oman had achieved 71.2% effective UHC coverage, an increase of 9.6% from 201010.

-Oman’s robust and accessible health system has undoubtedly been critical in the country’s response to COVID-19 but there are three key challenges that may have hindered the response.
-First, Oman only has 1.6 hospital beds per 1000 population, which is likely a result of the population growing at a faster rate than the health system is adapting which led to overcrowding and made it particularly difficult to isolate positive COVID cases11.
-This has become even more clear during the most recent spike in COVID-19 cases, with only 14 ICU beds available across the country as of April 12, 202112.
-Overcrowding is of particular concern in the large cities in Muscat and Al-Batnah, where approximately 50% of the population resides, with 71.5% of the population living in urban areas6.
-While individuals living in these cities have easy access to care, the density adds to the risk of overcrowding.
-It is also important to note that Oman is home to approximately 3.6 million expatriates or “non-nationals” and while many of them also live in the major cities, they often reside in more rural settlements with less access to care, making them vulnerable to COVID-197.
+Add some progress about SDG-3

 Pandemic Preparedness

-Prior to the COVID-19 pandemic, Oman has had experience with other infectious diseases, including HIV/AIDS, tuberculosis, MERS-cov-2, rabies, brucellosis, and parasitic diseases.
-However, because of the disease surveillance mechanisms in place, and effective immunization programs for vaccine-preventable diseases, there has been a significant decline in morbidity and mortality of these diseases since 19901.
-In general, Oman is considered a low-incidence country for many zoonotic diseases and hasn’t experienced an outbreak anywhere near the scale of COVID-19 so despite some experience with combating infectious disease, there has not been a comparable, recent event from which to apply any lessons learned to the ongoing pandemic1.
+Prior to the COVID-19 pandemic, Oman has had experience with other infectious diseases, including HIV/AIDS, tuberculosis, and MERS-cov-2.[ref]
+However, because of the robust disease surveillance mechanisms in place, and effective immunization programs for vaccine-preventable diseases, there has been a significant decline in morbidity and mortality of these diseases since 19901.
+Their preparedness and response capacity before the COVID-19 pandemic largely focused on eliminating the ongoing transmission of HIV and TB, as well as to detect and contain sporadic outbreaks of MERS.
 The WHO’s 2017 International Health Regulations (IHR) joint external evaluation (JEE) found that Oman had a high level of capacity in almost every technical area6.
 The review found that Oman scored the highest for legislation and coordination of IHR activities but that there was a need to strengthen cross-sector cooperation6.
 As noted, Oman has been committed to disease surveillance and other disease-related preparedness and response plans for decades, which has undoubtedly played a part in developing the country’s response to COVID-19.

+Arabian Peninsula is a region where MERS is endemic among the dromedary camels.
+Since its first detection of the human MERS infection in 2013, Oman established a national taskforce to implement multiple measures to strengthen the country’s preparedness on MERS outbreaks.[ref]
+As a result, Oman reported a total of 32 confirmed cases, a much lower number than the neighboring Saudi Arabia or United Arab Emirates.[ref]
+Unlike forementioned two countries bordering Oman, who reported the outbreaks of MERS in 2020 – 2021[ref], Oman’s last MERS outbreak was reported in March 2019, with 21 confirmed cases across 2 governorates.[ref]
+After the detection of the first 13 cases, active surveillance and contact tracing activities, followed by laboratory testing, were robustly implemented and identified 8 additional cases, which were not epidemiologically linked to the previously detected cases.[ref]
+Only 3 confirmed cases were identified as healthcare workers who acquired the disease through nosocomial infection, all in 2019.[ref]
+Oman’s infection prevention and control (IPC) measures, since then, was further reinforced.
+Oman’s epidemiological situation with MERS illustrates the country’s strength in responding to infectious disease outbreaks and their commitment to bolster the response capacity.

 Response to COVID-19